-At our 2012 annual stockholders' meeting, over 77% of our stockholders voted for a non-binding advisory resolution approving the compensation of our named executive officers, as disclosed in the proxy statement for that meeting.
-Our Compensation Committee reviewed the results of the 2012 advisory vote and concluded that no revisions were necessary to our executive officer compensation program.
-In making this determination the Compensation Committee was influenced by the level of stockholder support (which it viewed as a confirmation of the Company's compensation philosophy), discussions with certain stockholders during the 2012 proxy season and its assessment (based on advice from the Compensation Committee's independent executive compensation consultant) that the results were impacted by the higher grant date fair values associated with 2011 replenishment equity awards reflected in the 2012 proxy statement.
-As discussed in "Equity Incentive Compensation" below, these awards were part of a three-year program, which includes reduced 2012 and 2013 replenishment equity awards and which the Compensation Committee believes is an important retention and incentive tool.
+At our 2013 annual stockholders' meeting, over 99% of our stockholders voted for a non-binding advisory resolution approving the compensation of our named executive officers, as disclosed in the proxy statement for that meeting.
+Our Compensation Committee reviewed the results of the 2013 advisory vote and concluded that no revisions were necessary to our named executive officer compensation program.
+The 2013 named executive officer compensation program was therefore designed using the same principles and incentive guidelines as the 2012 program.
+In making this determination, the Compensation Committee was influenced by the extraordinarily high level of stockholder support (which it viewed as a confirmation of the Company's compensation philosophy), discussions with certain stockholders during the 2013 proxy season and its assessment (based on advice from the Compensation Committee's independent executive compensation consultant) that the Company's stockholders understood the Compensation Committee's rationale for the higher grant date fair values associated with 2011 replenishment equity awards reflected in the 2012 and 2013 proxy statements.
+As discussed in "Equity Incentive Compensation" below, these awards were part of a three-year program which includes reduced 2012 and 2013 replenishment equity awards and which the Compensation Committee believes have been, and continue to be, an important retention and incentive tool.